 Get an unpublished (private) listing.
-If you have a private listing, your name, address and phone number aren't included in the printed telephone directory and aren't available through Directory Assistance.
+With a private listing, your name, address, and phone number aren't included in the printed phone book and aren't available through Directory Assistance.
 There is a one-time setup fee as well as a monthly charge for this service.

-If you want to change your telephone number, add/change calling features on your account, or simply have questions, chat with us.
+If you want to change your telephone number, add or change calling features on your account, or simply have questions, contact us.

 If you continue to receive inappropriate spoofing calls, contact the CenturyLink Annoyance Call Bureau at 800-582-0655.
 Be prepared to share any relevant information with them such as the dates/times you've received spoofed calls.
 We're here to help!